raedrizk/ansible-security-workshop/README.md

 ![Create Job Template](images/ssl-setup-template.png)

 Click SAVE and then Click LAUNCH to run the job.
-The job will start running, and you will be able to see the output.
+It may take a minute for the job to start running, and you will be able to see the output once it does.
 Once the job run completes, the MariaDB instance will be configured to use SSL, however if we visit the IP address of `node1` we will still see no values for the `Ssl_version` and `Ssl_cipher`, the reason being that even though we configured MariaDB to use SSL connections, we are not requiring the user that the application connects with to use TLS. so go back to your IDE, and add the following tasks in the tasks section:

 ```yaml
   - name: Read the generated password